FI 100 Finance Preparation Module (0 credits)

-This course serves as the gateway to the Finance, Economics & Finance and Corporate Finance & Accounting majors.
+This course serves as the gateway to the Finance, Economics and Finance and Corporate Finance and Accounting majors.
 An overview of financial statements and approaches to financial statement analysis are covered first, followed by the basics of valuation and the management of working capital.
-Specific topic areas include time value of money, valuation of financial securities, risk and return,estimating the cost of capital, working capital management and financial planning and forecasting.
+Specific topic areas include time value of money, valuation of financial securities, risk and return, estimating the cost of capital, working capital management, and financial planning and forecasting.

 FI 306 Financial Markets and Investment (3 credits)

 Introduces students to important topics in bond, equity and options markets.
 To this end, the course focuses on issues surrounding the nature and functioning of these markets and the key models used in valuing securities that are traded on them.
 Students will enhance their understanding of how these markets operate to establish asset values by engaging in exercises in the Trading Room.

 This course builds on materials covered in FI 305.
 Topics covered include capital budgeting under uncertainty, capital structure and payout policy, investment banking and public offerings of securities, lease financing and hybrid securities, mergers, acquisitions and other forms of corporate restructuring, bankruptcy and liquidations, and an introduction to derivative securities and corporate risk management.
 Course pedagogy includes the use of cases to bridge the gap between finance theory and real-world applications.

 FI 312 Quantitative Portfolio Management (3 credits)